mabdallah1422/codepath-prework/README.md

 The following **additional** features are implemented:

 - [x] Added a box to show the user how many lives they have left
-- [x] Asked the user how long they want the pattern to be, with a restriction of up to 20 buttons long.
+- [x] Asked the user how long they want the pattern to be, with a restriction of up to 85 buttons long.
 If invalid input was given, would continue to ask until valid input was given, unless the cancel button was pressed
-- [x] Asked the user how many lives they want to start with, with a restriction of up to 20 lives.
-If invalid input was given, would continue to ask until valid input was given, unless the cancel button was pressed
+- [x] Asked the user how many lives they want to start with, with a restriction of up to 85 lives.
+If invalid input was given, would continue to ask until valid input was given, unless the cancel button was pressed (85 buttons and lives were chosen as the cap since 84 is the world record for Simon Says, a memory game identical to this)
 - [x] Shows the user the longest pattern they've gone up to so far
 - [x] Made a slight modification to the title depending on if the user just opened up the site, are in the middle of a game, or have just finished a game